 The system should be available to those who have permission to access the information it holds.
 It should be able to meet its functional and legal obligations and should be able to seamlessly provide information when needed.

-Students who are interested in pursuing a career related to accounting information systems can obtain a bachelor’s, master’s, or doctoral degree in the field.
+Any student who is interested in pursuing a career related to accounting information systems can start with an academic degree such as an undergraduate, master’s, or doctoral degree in accounting, economics, or a similar field.

-People who choose AIS technology as a career usually focus on the implementation and maintenance of these systems.
+People who choose AIS technology as a career usually focus on courses that cover the implementation and maintenance of these systems in whichever school they choose.
 They are the go-to employee when things within the AIS need to be set up, updated, or repaired.
-Specialists in this field can go on to work in accounting firms, corporations, consulting groups, non-profits, or academia.
+Specialists who focus on learning in this field can go on to work in accounting firms, corporations, consulting groups, non-profits, or academia.